filipsnastins/concurrency-control-with-dynamodb/README.md

 #### Two-Phase Lock with DynamoDB

-DynamoDB doesn't provide pessimistic locking out of the box; however, the implementation is straightforward.
+DynamoDB doesn't provide pessimistic locking out of the box, so it needs to be implemented manually.
 The example implementation is in the [src/database_locks/pessimistic_lock.py](src/database_locks/pessimistic_lock.py), and the tests are in [tests/database_locks/test_dynamodb_pessimistic_lock.py](tests/database_locks/test_dynamodb_pessimistic_lock.py).